senseexcel/senseexcel/README.md

 ### 5.5  Qlik Sense Server Configuration

-To connect Sense Excel to a Qlik Sense Server, the additional configuration steps listed below need to be performed as well.
+To use Sense Excel with a Qlik Sense Enterprise installation, the configuration steps listed below need to be performed prior to attempting to connect.

-Only paid versions of Sense Excel can be connected to a Qlik Sense Enterprise Site (server) installation.
-EXCEPTION: All installations utilizing Qlik internal license keys or current Qlik trial or partner keys.
+IMPORTANT: Sense Excel license keys are required to use Sense Excel with a Qlik Sense Enterprise installation.

+EXCEPTIONS: All installations utilizing Qlik internal license keys or current Qlik trial or partner keys.

 30-day server trial licenses are available for existing Qlik Sense customers.
 Please contact an authorized reseller or the appropriate sales contact listed at the end of this document.

-#### 5.5.1 Open the Qlik Management Console (QMC)

-On the server/computer go to: Start >> Programs >> Qlik Sense >> Qlik Management Console or use any browser and type: https://”your_sense_server_ name”/qmc

-#### 5.5.2 Add a Security rule to your Qlik Sense Server.
+#### 5.5.1 Add a Security rule to your Qlik Sense Server.

 QMC > MANAGE RESOURCES > Security Rules > + Create new > SER License